 On this plan, you can see both in-network and out-of-network dental providers.
 It may cost more for dental services provided by an out-of-network dentist.
-For a current list of our innetwork dental providers, please call Customer Service or visit our website at WWW.Medicare.PacificSource.com.
+For a current list of our innetwork dental providers, please call Customer Service or visit our website at www.Medicare.PacificSource.com.

-• Idaho and Oregon residents: The plan has in-network dental providers available within your state.
+- Oregon residents: The plan has in-network dental providers available within your state. - Washington residents: The plan has a limited number of in-network dental providers available within your state.